 Certificate of lawful proposed use or development

-How to submit a certificate of lawful development application
+How to submit a certificate of the lawful development application

 There are essentially three ways you can apply for a Certificate of Lawful Development.

 You can apply online using the Planning Portal.
-This enables you to submit you application electronically.
+This enables you to submit your application electronically.

 You can also download a copy of the application form and guidance notes below.
 Please ensure that you select the correct application form.